Thilaga-26/NestJS-Web-App-with-MySQL-and-EJS-Views/README.md

 We utilize the `@nestjs/config` module to manage environment variables.
 These variables are stored in a `.env` file located in the root directory of the project.

-Please fill the following fields in your .env file: DB_HOST, DB_PORT, DB_USERNAME, DB_PASSWORD, and DB_DATABASE.
+Please fill in the following fields in your .env file with your MySQL database details: HOST, PORT, USERNAME, PASSWORD, and DATABASE NAME.

 ## TypeORM Setup